-Ha1C has become a standard blood test to look at the body’s sugar regulation.
-But what is it?
-Imagine a red blood cell with little antennas (called glycoproteins) sticking out of it.
+Imagine a red blood cell with little antennas (called glycoproteins)sticking out of it.
 As the cell travels through the bloodstream, these antennas attach to sugar that passes by.
-Since the lifespan of a red blood cell is approximately 120 days and the sugar-sticking-on process is irreversible, these red blood cells can be examined to see how much glucose is in the bloodstream over 120 days.
-(In technical terms, glucose combines with hemoglobin to produce glycosylated hemoglobin.)
+After the glucose enters the cell, it can combine with the hemoglobin inside.
+Since the lifespan of a red blood cell is approximately 120 days and the sugar-sticking-on process is irreversible, the red blood cells can be examined to see how much glucose has been in the bloodstream.

-I have found that even those folks with “normal” HA1C levels still report symptoms related to blood sugar issues.
+From a blood sugar perspective, I have found that even those folks with “normal” HA1C levels still report symptoms related to blood sugar issues.
 This is why it is important to look at signs and symptoms as well as the test data—then you’ll get the whole picture.
-Since HA1C just gives you an average value over a period of time, during some of those periods you may be high while other times you’re low, causing you to experience symptoms of both while averaging a “normal” value.

 Also, the HA1C test is based on the fact that your blood cells live for 120 days.
 In a study published in the 2004 Diabetics Journal, researchers found that the lifetime of hemoglobin cells of diabetics could be as little as 81 days, while in non-diabetics, they survived longer—up to 146 days.
 Therefore, a person with normal blood sugar has their hemoglobin in the bloodstream for longer period of time, which may allow more sugar to accumulate.
 The result?
 Higher HA1C levels.